-Maui is one of the best places to experience a luau, and there are feasts and parties aimed at all different types of budget, each coming with their own unique twists too.
+Maui is one of the best places to experience a luau, and there are feasts and parties aimed at all different types of budgets, each coming with their unique twists too.

 Deciding which is the best Luau in Maui to attend though can be a challenge, particularly if you can only afford to visit one or are limited on time during your visit to the island.

 Some luaus are more traditional than others, some are more theatrical, and others are aimed mostly at eating, drinking and having a lot of fun.

 To help you to decide which is the best luau in Maui to book, here’s our guide to the best shows and feasts held across the island.

 A luau is, in its most basic form, one big party accompanied by extreme feasting, and a lot of music and dancing.
 Luaus have long played an important role in local history across Maui, and across the rest of Hawaii.

 While the history of luaus is deeply rooted in Polynesian culture, the more modern concept of a luau can be traced back to the early 19th century.
 This is when King Kamehameha II decreed that feasts would no longer be segregated by gender and that men and women in his kingdom could eat, dance and dine together.

 A popular concept, the idea of a luau has since evolved into meaning any form of party, from birthdays to celebrations, while for tourists, locals are happy to put on extravagant luaus of a more traditional kind.

 Finding a good luau with a good mix of tradition, feasting, and festivities is a must if you want to experience the best luau in Maui.